Piercefield House: 20th and 21st centuries

-Henry Clay's son, Henry Hastings Clay, moved the family home to Wyndcliffe Court and in 1925 sold the house and much of the estate to the Chepstow Racecourse Company, of which the directors were all members of the Clay family.
+Henry Clay's son, (Henry) Hastings Clay (1864–1943), was 57 when his father died, so he already had a home of his own, at Wyndcliffe Court.
+Piercefield House had no bathrooms, and would have been very expensive to bring up-to-date.
+Just after the end of the First World War, money was tight, and taxes were high.
+And there were death duties to pay, so he stripped the house of "anything valuable" such as the Adam fireplaces, and most went to America.
+In 1925 he sold the house and much of the estate to the Chepstow Racecourse Company, of which the directors were all members of the Clay family.
 The new racecourse on the estate was opened in 1926.
 The house, already in a poor state of repair, was abandoned and stripped, gradually decaying to its current ruinous condition, with just the main walls still standing.
 During World War II the area was used by US forces training before the Normandy landings and the house was damaged during live fire exercises.
 The woods overlooking the river became established as a nature reserve, and footpaths which now form part of the Wye Valley Walk were reopened in the 1970s.
 Plans to develop the site as a hotel or outdoor pursuits centre have so far been unfulfilled, with emergency repairs to the house carried out in 2008–09.

 The estate was put up for sale in October 2005 with Jackson-Stops for an asking price of £2 million.
 It came into the possession of David and Simon Reuben in 2006 through their ownership of Northern Racing.
 All subsequent attempts at marketing have failed to conclude a sale and the condition of the house continues to deteriorate.
 In July 2013, a campaign was launched by Marcus Binney of SAVE Britain's Heritage to seek protection for the building.

 The park has been the site for the Green Gathering, an environmental festival, since 2011.